In this guide

 If I were doing my own arrival over again, I would open Wise the week before I flew, book my gemeente appointment the day I signed my rental contract, and apply for ING the morning my BSN confirmation arrived.

-My practical tip: screenshot your Wise Dutch IBAN before you land.
+My practical tip: screenshot your Wise IBAN before you land.
 Your letting agent, your employer’s HR department, and probably your health insurance provider will all ask for it within the first 48 hours.

 Looking for more on managing money as an expat in the Netherlands?
 See the complete guide to moving to the Netherlands and the best international money transfer services.